A long wall of graffiti art on the side of a brick building in upscale Provenza reminds passersby that coffee is better than war.

 At the height of its production, cocaine was a $4 billion dollar industry and the Medellín Drug Cartel supplied 80% of the global cocaine market.
 Drug lords, corrupt politicians and rivalling gangs had a strong hold on the entire country.

 Now, a new generation of young people are choosing to make something better than coke.
-Coffee – and it’s breathing new life into a city once steeped in violence.
-They are made up of farmers, roasters and baristas brewing really good coffee but also economic opportunity, entrepreneurship, sustainability, and community.
+Coffee – and it’s breathing new life into a city once steeped in gruesome violence.
+They are made up of farmers, roasters and baristas brewing really good coffee – but also economic opportunity, entrepreneurship, sustainability, and community.
 Post-drug economy, coffee is how Colombia is now rebuilding and retransforming itself.

-Here is my ultimate guide to the best coffee in Medellin as well as specialty cafés that are a world away from Colombia’s dark past.
+Here is my ultimate guide to the best coffee and specialty cafés in Medellin that are a world away from Colombia’s dark past and narco tourism.

 Probably one of the most important cafés to visit is Rituales in the Laureles neighbourhood.
 It’s among the original third wave speciality cafés in Medellin focusing on craft coffee at every stage.
 They source their beans directly from farmers they develop personal relationships with.
 Their backroom coffee lab is more like a science lab with an in-house roastery.
 It won them the National Roasting Championship which means every bean is carefully monitored.

-The founders behind Rituales realize this struggle.
-They use their café business to help formerly displaced farmers and coca producers in La Sierra make the transition back to better farming practises – helping them to find new opportunity in their land in the form of coffee instead of coca.
+By buying a cup of coffee at Rituales you’re helping formerly displaced farmers and coca producers in La Sierra make the transition back to better farming practises – helping them to find new opportunity in their land in the form of coffee (instead of coca).

 Hanging along the white walls of their café are photos of some of the coffee farmers they directly support, who were once victims of the conflict.